hackclub/hackclub/workshops/ajar/README.md

 > *--- from [W3C](http://www.w3schools.com/html/html5_canvas.asp)*

-My the end of this part you'll have something that looks like this:
+By the end of this part you'll have something that looks like this:

 ![End of Part 1](img/part1-end.jpg)